Skip to content

 Client behavior:

-• Retrieve key before verifying any routing contract
+• Fetch all _drskey records before verifying any routing contract.

 DNSSEC